darrendub/darrendub.github.io/_posts/2015-05-21-website-inspiration.md

 3. I am really drawn to **grids** that are rigid in structure but flexible to adapt to the needs of the content.
 4. Having **personality** is simple in theory but difficult to implement as it is embedded in every aspect of your site and your work.

-I'm feeling super inspired after looking at all these examples and next is to get sketchy with some wire-frames and start thinking about the content for my case studies!
+I'm feeling super inspired after looking at all these examples and next is to get sketchy with some [wireframes]({{ site.baseurl }}/weblog/2015/07/07/wireframes/) and start thinking about the content for my case studies!